0xRick/0xRick.github.io/_posts/2019-8-24-unattended.md

 root@kali:~/Desktop/HTB/boxes/unattended# curl -k https://www.nestedflanders.htb/dev/
 dev site has been moved to his own server
 ```
-#### As demonstrated in [this document](https://i.blackhat.com/us-18/Wed-August-8/us-18-Orange-Tsai-Breaking-Parser-Logic-Take-Your-Path-Normalization-Off-And-Pop-0days-Out-2.pdf) there can be a vulnerability because of this.
+<br> As demonstrated in [this document](https://i.blackhat.com/us-18/Wed-August-8/us-18-Orange-Tsai-Breaking-Parser-Logic-Take-Your-Path-Normalization-Off-And-Pop-0days-Out-2.pdf) there can be a vulnerability because of this.
 I gave it a try by adding `..` after `dev`:
 ```
 root@kali:~/Desktop/HTB/boxes/unattended# curl -k https://www.nestedflanders.htb/dev../
 <html>